oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab2 Set FTP (vsFTP) server.md

 ``filezilla``

-For further understanding of these apps, search yourself; this is a beginner installation guide.
+For further understanding of these apps, search for it.